Gallery-of-Kaeon/Kaeon-JS/README.md

 and to provide JavaScript implementations of Kaeon FUSION's most essential utilities, including and especially the standard interface.

+* To provide a JavaScript implementation of the [Philosopher's Stone](https://github.com/Gallery-of-Kaeon/Philosophers-Stone/blob/master/README.md).

 * To establish a standard for writing CommonJS utilities that provided the same interface for modules that require different implementations between the browser and Node.js.

 * To provide various other miscellaneous JavaScript utilities for convenience.